zextras/tech-doc/source/suite/installation.rst

 as the **zimbra** user.

-   **Note**

-   While the Zextras Suite package includes the Zextras Administration Zimlet, the *Zextras Client Zimlet* must be deployed separately.
+.. note:: While the Zextras Suite package includes the Zextras Administration Zimlet, the *Zextras Client Zimlet* must be deployed separately.

 .. _additional_components: